 Your student may need to put an “uh” at the end of the phrase to get the R as in “Taylorruh.”
 That’s OK because you can fade the “uh” later.

 If your student doesn’t get it at first, keep practicing.
-Remember, they are used to putting space between words and now we are asking them to remove that space, so getting them to understand that concept may take a little practice.
+Remember, normally there is space between words.
+Now we are telling them to eliminate that space!
+Adjusting to that concept takes practice.

 Keep at it and let me know how it works for your students!